 Water: how to design water features for local ecology

-This is probably the easiest and biggest bang for buck item.
+This is probably the easiest and biggest bang for buck item in a native garden design.
 Water is life, right?
 So if you can situate water in the right places and in the right ways you will make a huge difference to your local ecology – especially during drought.
 Here is a video from a few years back which illustrates my point (oh and the bees were rescued).

 I really love the beautiful spun copper water features from Mallee Designs.
 Copper is naturally anti-microbial so it won’t go funky and as these are shallow they won’t cause the drowning of bugs and bees.
 If you choose a deeper dish or bowl, make sure you have floating objects like a leaf or a twig that allows bees or other insects a place to crawl out.